Nelly continues to raise bar as artist, businessman

 Beyond the stage, Nelly has left his mark in multiple ways, including the creation of his own men’s and women’s clothing lines, Vokal, and Pimp Juice energy drinks.

-An advocate for the "Do Something's Tackle Hunger Campaign,” he challenged teens in 2010 to fight hunger by collecting one million pounds of food for the holiday season.
-He continues to support charitable causes, including “Make Wish Foundation.”
+An advocate for the “Do Something’s Tackle Hunger Campaign,” he challenged teens in 2010 to fight hunger by collecting one million pounds of food for the holiday season.
+He continues to support charitable causes, including Make-a-Wish Foundation.
 His college, El University, offers scholarships to students looking to learn the music industry.

 Commented